Skip to main content

 2. An employee who believes that a position offered is not an equivalent position is entitled to file a grievance under the University of Houston grievance procedure, MAPP 02.04.01 .

-G. The employing department may decline to restore an employee on family and medical leave to his/her original or equivalent position under the conditions listed below.
+G. The employing department may decline to restore an employee on family and medical leave to their original or equivalent position under the conditions listed below.

 1. If an employee's position is scheduled for elimination as part of an approved Reduction In Force (RIF) plan, the employee's family and medical leave rights (including rights to restoration of employment) end on the scheduled termination date provided in the approved RIF plan.